vguhesan/MyThinkPondSource/content/post/2019-09-07-Book-The-Cartoon-Guide-To-Statistics.md

 {{<img src="/img/2019/09/07/SeatOfMyPants.jpg" alt="Seat of my pants" width="400" align="center" class="imgframe">}}

-In summary, I would hightly recommend this book to anyone seeking to learn about Statistics in a fun way.
+In summary, I would highly recommend this book to anyone seeking to learn about Statistics in a fun way.
 If you want to check out the book on Amazon, here is a link:

 <a href="https://www.amazon.com/dp/0062731025/ref=cm_sw_em_r_mt_dp_U_8liDDb3KG62MY" target="_blank" alt="The Cartoon Guide to Statistics">The Cartoon Guide to Statistics</a>